simp/pupmod-simp-ssh/README.md

 By default, the system client ciphers in `/etc/ssh/ssh_config` are configured to strong ciphers that are recommended for use.

-* If you need to connect to a system that does not support these ciphers but uses older or weaker ciphers, you should either:
+If you need to connect to a system that does not support these ciphers but uses older or weaker ciphers, you should either:
-  - Manage an entry for that specific host using an additional `ssh::client::host_config_entry`
+  - Manage an entry for that specific host using an additional `ssh::client::host_config_entry`, or:
-  - Connect to the client using the command line option, `ssh -c`
+  - Connect to the client with custom ciphers specified by the command line option, `ssh -c`
-* Either choice is preferable to configuring the system-wide client settings with weaker ciphers.
     * You can see a list of ciphers that your ssh client supports with `ssh -Q cipher`.
     * See the [ssh man pages][ssh_man] for further information.

+Either of the choices above are preferable to weakening the system-wide client settings unecessarily.